python/cpython/Doc/library/unittest.mock.rst

         >>> m.mock_calls
         [call(1, 2, 3), call('two', 'three', 'four')]

-If :attr:`side_effect` is a function then whatever that function returns is what calls to the mock return.
-The :attr:`side_effect` function is called with the same arguments as the mock.
+If :attr:`~Mock.side_effect` is a function then whatever that function returns is what calls to the mock return.
+The :attr:`!side_effect` function is called with the same arguments as the mock.
 This allows you to vary the return value of the call dynamically, based on the input: